signalfx/integrations/signalfx-agent/README.md

 Whatever form you use, the dependencies are completely bundled along with the agent, including a Java JRE runtime and a Python runtime, so there are no additional dependencies required.
 This means that the Smart Agent should work on any relatively modern Linux distribution (kernel version 2.6+).

+The Smart Agent is also available on Windows in standalone form.
+It contains its own Python runtime, but has an external depencency on the
+<a target="_blank" href="https://www.microsoft.com/EN-US/DOWNLOAD/DETAILS.ASPX?ID=44266">Visual C++ Compiler for Python 2.7</a>
+in order to operate.
+The Smart Agent supports Windows Server 2008 and above.

 To get started deploying the Smart Agent directly on a host, see the
 <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/docs/smart-agent-quickstart.md">Smart Agent Quickstart</a> guide.

 #### Deployment